< Back to Search

 An unavoidable consequence of using fossil fuel (usually coal) for electric power production is the creation of carbon dioxide, the greenhouse gas primarily responsible for climate change.

-There is much public discussion of the need to migrate from fossil fuels to renewable energy sources.
+Public discussion has revolved around the need to migrate from fossil fuels to renewable energy sources.
 But how?
 That’s where engineers come in.
+In this section, you will work with a team to design, build, and test a prototype wind-powered generator.
+You will also

 Drawing of a robot holding sign that says “I love ENGR 100” on whiteboard